kubeckaj/JKCS.py-Manual/docs/source/JKMD/HowToJKMD.rst

 The cluster submission
 ======================

 You can also submit the job to the cluster.
-In that case the argument ``-loc`` is not necessary.
+In that case the argument :guilabel:`-loc` is not necessary.
 The job will be submitted to the cluster and will be executed there.
 See the `Cluster submission <https://jkcs.readthedocs.io/en/latest/JK/ClusterSubmission.html>`_ for more details.

-In the case of the `-repeat` argument, an array of jobs will be submitted.
+In the case of the :guilabel:`-repeat` argument, an array of jobs will be submitted.
 You can also use "--" to express a range of variables.
 For instance:

 .. code-block:: bash